K0K0V0K/yayu/README.md

                                         +===============================================+
 ```

 # What's this?
-Whats this?
+What's this?

 Well, this is **Yet Another YARN UI** for the Hadoop YARN Resource Manager following the original UI (introduced in **2013**) and UI2 (introduced in **2015**).